 That said, no matter where you travel in the Caribbean, common sense security practices will go a long way in making sure you stay safe.

-Remember to plan your trip around hurricane season, be cautious when flashing around valuables, don’t leave your personal items unattended, stay near well-lit and populated areas at night, purchase travel insurance (we use World Nomads), and know the local emergency numbers to call in case of any issues.
+Remember to plan your trip around hurricane season, be cautious when flashing around valuables, don’t leave your personal items unattended, stay near well-lit and populated areas at night, purchase travel insurance, and know the local emergency numbers to call in case of any issues.

 Chances are, you’ll have a great time in the Caribbean if you stay aware of the possible dangers.
 After traveling extensively in this part of the world, we’ve gathered this list to help you choose the safest islands to visit!